demidovd98/image_captioning_with_SSL/README.md

 2. Using jigsaw_vocabulary to generate the vocabulary file (descriptions.txt) of the flickr dataset.
 2. Using Jigsaw__IC_model to train the captioning model on the extracted features by spicifying the extracted features file location and the descriptions file.
 3. Jigsaw_test_blue.py to check the model blue score, requires only the extracted features file location.
-4. jigsaw_test_images.py used to test the trained captioning model on images, need specify image location and the used image captioning model.
+4. Jigsaw_test_images.py used to test the trained captioning model on real images, need specify image location and the used image captioning model.

 # pre-trained models
 1. Pre-trained model for jigsaw with Resnet 50 with 67% accuracy on pretext task [Jigsaw_ResNet50](https://mbzuaiac-my.sharepoint.com/:u:/g/personal/20020053_mbzuai_ac_ae/Ed2xPGXaqqpNuQfawHm5HvYBUbW4fL3HNLnTr9HAcrtDvQ?e=3OnR8N)